confluentinc/cp-demo/docs/index.rst

 Monitoring Kafka streaming ETL deployments
 ==========================================

-This demo shows you how to monitor Kafka streaming ETL deployments using :ref:`Confluent Control Center <control_center>`.
-You can follow along with the playbook and video tutorials.
-All of the components in |CP| have security enabled end-to-end.
+This demo shows users how to deploy a Kafka streaming ETL using `KSQL <https://www.confluent.io/product/ksql/>`__ for stream processing and `Confluent Control Center <https://www.confluent.io/product/control-center/>`__ for monitoring.
+All the components in the Confluent platform have security enabled end-to-end.

 .. contents:: Contents
     :local: